Marina Chapman

-Marina Chapman (born circa 1950) is a Colombian-born British woman known to have spent much of her early childhood in the jungle and was raised solely by a group of capuchin monkeys.
+Marina Chapman (born circa 1950 in Colombia) is a Colombian-born British woman known to have spent much of her early childhood in the jungle and survived among and solely around a group of capuchin monkeys.

 Personal life

-Marina Chapman was born around 1950 in Colombia.
-She was born during the La Violencia civil war in Colombia which was fought primarily in the countryside.
-When she was five or six years old, she was taken away from her village (the name of which she was too young to have learned) and taken to a jungle, which may have been part of the Amazon rainforest, by a unknown group of persons, where she was left behind and abandoned, for a reason that she did not understand.
-She obviously was not able to return back home and could not leave the jungle, so she wandered alone in the jungle, for a really long period of time.
-Due to a lack of food in the jungle, she could not find food and began to suffer from severe malnutrition and soon suffered total weakness and later starvation.
-She became extremely weak and ill, and she almost died from starvation, until she was discovered and rescued by a group of capuchin monkeys, who took her in and nourished her back to health.
-She spent the next four or five years being raised by the capuchin monkeys, surviving by copying their ways, and by learning where to find edible food to eat and how to climb tall trees.
-She struggled to adapt to the new enviroment.
-When she was around ten years old, she was discovered by a group of hunters, who caught her and took her out of the jungle, and kept her captive, until she was sent to the city of Cúcuta.
-In Cúcuta, she was sold to a brothel and was forced to become a prostitute, but she left after she was either expelled as she was too feral, or she simply escaped on her own.
-She then lived on the streets of Cúcuta as a homeless girl, and subsequently then became a slave of a Colombian mafia family.
+There are no real records of Marina Chapman’s birth in legal documents, due to her being born during the La Violencia civil war in Colombia that was fought primarily in the countryside.
+Just days before her fifth birthday, she was taken away from her village (the name of which she was too young to have learned) and taken to a jungle, which may have been part of the Amazon rainforest, by an unknown group of persons, where she was left behind and abandoned, for a reason that she did not understand.
+She was not able to return back home and could not leave the jungle, so she wandered alone in the jungle, for a considerable period of time.

+Due to lack of food in the jungle, she could not find food and began to suffer from severe malnutrition and soon suffered total weakness and later starvation.
+In her biography she recalls contracting food poisoning after eating tamarind, and writes that an elderly capuchin monkey had led her to a water source which helped her to recover.
+She says that the capuchin monkeys subsequently befriended her and that she was able to survive by copying their ways, by learning where to find edible food to eat and how to climb trees.
+She struggled to adapt to the new environment.

+One day, she was discovered by a group of hunters, who she approached for help.
+They took her out of the jungle and kept her captive until she was sent to the city of Cúcuta.

+In Cúcuta, she was sold to a brothel and was forced to become a prostitute.
+Later, she either escaped or was expelled.
+She then lived on the streets of Cúcuta, and subsequently became a slave of a Colombian mafia family.

 A neighbour, Maruja, rescued her and sent her to Bogotá, the capital city of Colombia, to live with one of her daughters.
 Maruja's daughter Maria adopted Marina when she was approximately 14.
-This family had connections to the city of Bradford in Yorkshire, England, through the textile industry, and in 1977 sent their children there with Chapman to be their nanny.
+The family had connections to the city of Bradford in Yorkshire, England, through the textile industry, and in 1977 sent their children there with Chapman to be their nanny.

 Chapman currently lives in Bradford.
 She married a scientist from the area, with whom she has two daughters.

 Analysis

-Carlos Conde, a professor in Colombia, performed a test using pictures of Chapman's adopted family and capuchin monkeys that strongly suggested that Chapman was telling the truth.
+Carlos Conde, a professor in Colombia, performed a test using pictures of Chapman's adopted family and capuchin monkeys that, he claims, strongly suggested that Chapman was telling the truth.
 The University of London psychology professor Chris French argued that Chapman may be affected by false memories.